NikhilMSeb/Cisco-Exercise-Nov22/html-implementation/README.md

 > python app.py

-2. Visit the landing endpoint of the API below in your browser and confirm it is running with no issues:
+2. Visit the landing endpoint of the API below in your browser (preferably Google Chrome) and confirm it is running with no issues:

 > http://localhost:8000